m-voit/recipes/README.md

 # Recipes

-Recipes written with LaTeX and the LaTeX package cuisine.
+A personal collection of recipes written in LaTeX using the LaTeX package cuisine.

 ## Recipe books